Almarch/pygotchi/README.md

 ### 🎵 Control the sound

-The sound is controlled using the native Tamagotchi functionnality, with the **A+C** button.
+The sound is controlled either :
+- using the native Tamagotchi functionnality, with the **A+C** button.
 This feature works on the server side.
+- using the volume control slider.
+This feature works client side.

 ### 🛠️ Swagger
 Not all APIs are implemented on the UI, and a swagger allows for a few more functionalities.